 Hello everyone.
 Oh boy, where do I start on this one?
-The animated cartoon series, Speed Racer remains one of the most memorable shows that still sticks to everyone’s mind.
+The animated cartoon series, Speed Racer remains one of the most memorable shows that still stick to everyone’s mind.
 Even though it merely produced 52 classic episodes, it is still enjoyable and fun to watch for all ages.
 The show featured a great cast of distinctive characters.
 The villains in my opinion were always fun to watch.

-The characters in Speed Racer are, Speed Racer, Trixie, Spritle, Chim Chim, Sparky, Pops Racer, Mom Racer, Racer X and Inspector Detector.
+The characters in Speed Racer are Speed Racer, Trixie, Spritle, Chim Chim, Sparky, Pops Racer, Mom Racer, Racer X, and Inspector Detector.
 I absolutely love those names.
-The villains, locations and the names of the cars that competed in those races were downright hilarious.
+The villains, locations, and the names of the cars that competed in those races were downright hilarious.
 When I was a kid, I didn’t pay much attention to all that.
 After watching the show and purchasing the book about the show, it was fascinating and amusing.

 I just love every episode of the show.
 Everyone says their favorite one was The Mammoth Car.
 That car was very distinguishable of its size and the noises it made.
 I loved that as well.
 The bad guys usually weren’t very smart, and Speed or Racer X always defeated them.
 The fights in the show were classics.
 The sounds they made were so funny.